Flutter ARB file (.arb)

 }

-Note: If you're using the gen-l10n tool and the ARB Editor extension in VS Code for ARB file editing, be aware that the ARB Editor might incorrectly flag localization messages with custom date formats as problematic.
+Note: If you're using the gen-l10n tool and the ARB Editor extension in VS Code for ARB file editing, be aware that the ARB Editor might incorrectly flag localization messages that utilize custom date formats, incorporate multiple formats, or use ICU Message Format Syntax for dates as problematic.
+This issue may occur because the ARB Editor may not yet have added support for the placeholder syntax that was recently introduced.

 Plural